 Does Vicker's death work thematically with the movie?
 Interestingly enough, it's possible.
 Any time a character escapes certain doom only to be killed a couple of minutes later by something else, you're probably dealing with some kind of significance in the writing (or they just would have died from the certain doom).
 Her character is so focused on certain things (namely succession and survival) that she is often unable to see the bigger picture (like the danger of the mission or the fate of all humanity).
 So it is entirely allegorical that in the end her inability to see land stretching to the left and right but only what was right in front of her was her demise.

 Perhaps.
-But it was really fucking awful writing.
+But COME ON!
 Who the fuck doesn't dodge left when they're being rolled on by a giant doughnut?
-Who in the world is that inane?
 Vickers.
 That's who.

 The key to good writing is to have the world make sense and be consistent and strangely, almost magically, it points the way towards your theme.
 Even POWERFUL themes should work with a story not force the story.
 This is PRECISELY why you write the story first and tease the themes and symbolism that you discover out in later drafts.
 And Prometheus is a monumental example of what happens when you start with themes and symbols first and try to cram your story into those containers.

 People will forgive a lot.
-Just look at the comments section on any article about this movie, and people have already invented complex--often convoluted--explanations, FAR removed from what happened in the actual movie to excuse things that made little or no sense, but there is a limit to their benevolence, and Prometheus crossed that line (about half an hour in).
+Just look at the comments section on any article about this movie (even this one, like, every time I post this), and people have already invented complex–often convoluted–explanations, FAR removed from what happened in the actual movie to excuse things that made little or no sense.
+But there is a limit to their benevolence, and Prometheus crossed that line (about half an hour in).
 When the STORY doesn't make sense, it doesn't matter how profound your themes are or how incredible your imagery is.